All Appraisal final proctored exams consist of multiple-choice questions. The number of questions varies depending upon the course.

 Number of Exam Attempts

-The number of exam attempts varies by state requirement and license type.
-If you do not pass the exam within the designated number of attempts your course will be uploaded again (free of charge) and you will need to go through the course again to gain another set of attempts.
+If you’re a student in an online course and don’t pass the exam within the designated number of attempts your course will be uploaded again (free of charge) and you will need to go through the course again to gain another set of attempts.
+Students in livestream courses have the option to pay to take the course again in a livestream setting or they can be enrolled in an online version (where allowed) at no charge.